kpfister44/MobileMakersGrader/README.md

 ## License

-Built for single-instructor use at Mobile Makers Academy.
+Built for single instructor use.
 Not designed for scale or general distribution.